-"Non-classified" means an employee in the Office of the Governor or the Judicial or Legislative branch of State government.
+"Nonclassified employee" means an employee in the Office of the Governor or the Judicial or Legislative branch of State government.
+(NAC 284.070)

-"Nonexempt" means, for the purposes of overtime, an employee is eligible for time and one-half compensation.
+"Nonexempt employee" means, for the purposes of overtime, an employee is eligible for time and one-half compensation.
+(NAC 284.071)

 "Nonstandard workweek" means a work schedule of five shifts with the same number of hours each day and a maximum of 40 hours per week throughout the year.
 The work schedule is other than Monday through Friday.
+(NAC 284.072)